pydy/pydy-tutorial-human-standing/pydy-tutorial.md

    - Newton’s Laws, reference frames, velocity, acceleration, forces/torques
    - Ordinary differential equations and their solutions
-   - Briefly mention control, but detail it later in talk.
    - Applications: robots, vehicles, etc

 3. [00:10] Brief intro to the software stack (SymPy, SciPy, python-control)

    - SymPy and the Mechanics package
+   - NumPy for array computations
-   - SciPy for ODE integration (scipy.ode)
+   - SciPy for ODE integration (scipy.integrate.odeint)
    - matplotlib for 2D plotting and basic animation
    - IPython Notebook for interactive work
-   - python-control for control design
+   - PyDy: Mechanics, CodeGen, Viz
    - Check to see everyone can import all of these and the versions are high enough